 New models of NHS Care

-A major component of the STPs is the integration of care within the region.
-The plans often discuss the formation of multispeciality community providers (MCPs), primary and acute care systems (PACS), local care organisations(LCOs) and accountable care organisations (ACOs).
+These new ways of organising care are a key aspect of the STPs plans which often discuss the formation of multispeciality community providers (MCPs), primary and acute care systems (PACS), local care organisations(LCOs) and accountable care organisations (ACOs).
 These terms are scattered through the STP documents, but can mean slightly different things in each area.
 This page gives an overview of what these terms can mean.

 Multispeciality Community Provider (MCP)